 The process of producing hydrogen can supply fuel for hydrogen-powered fuel cells, creating an alternate clean energy source for energy storage and transportation.
 The cells work like batteries, running off of the hydrogen inside of them.
 They contain one positive and one negative electrode, generating the cathode and anode.

 The two electrodes contain an electrolyte.
 Hydrogen fuels the anode, and air powers the cathode, separating molecules into protons and electrons.
 The free electrons travel through a designated circuit, creating electricity.
 Excess protons move to the cathode, combining with oxygen and generating water as the output.
 Pure water is a sustainable alternative to other GHGs, and water is the only emission in hydrogen power generation.

-Homeowners can also potentially utilize hydrogen fuel cells, shrinking their carbon footprints.
+Homeowners and residential building owners can also potentially utilize hydrogen fuel cells in the future, shrinking their carbon footprints.
 Hopefully, hydrogen will be used in large home appliances in the future, such as electric HVAC units, electric furnaces, electric boilers, and other applications.
 Adopting electric home appliances can aid the transition away from fossil fuel-derived power sources.